AromaKitsune/aromakitsune.github.io/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 #
 layout: page
+title: Home
 ---

-## Welcome to the Kitsune Mods Café!
+Welcome to the Kitsune Mods Café!

 Here you can find some system title mods for 3DS and Wii U.